-1 SELECT ★ FROM t0, t1 WHERE t0.c0 = t1.c0; -- {}
+1 SELECT FROM t0, t1 WHERE t0.c0 = t1.c0; --- {}TM

-2 SELECT ★ FROM t0, t1; -- {0, -0}
+3 SELECT FROM t0, t1; --- {0, -0} ✓

-2 SELECT ★ FROM t0, t1 WHERE t0.c0 = t1.c0
+4 SELECT FROM t0, t1 WHERE t0.c0 = t1.c0

-UNION ALL SELECT ★ FROM t0, t1 WHERE NOT(t0.c0 = t1.c0)
+UNION ALL SELECT FROM t0, t1 WHERE NOT(t0.c0 = t1.c0)

-UNION ALL SELECT ★ FROM t0, t1 WHERE (t0.c0 = t1.c0) IS NULL; -- {}
+UNION ALL SELECT FROM t0, t1 WHERE (t0.c0 = t1.c0) IS NULL; --- {}TM '''

 Query Partitioning addresses fundamental limitations in existing approaches.
-Pivoted Query Synthesis (PQS) detects logic bugs by checking whether a randomly-selected pivot row is fetched correctly [Rigger and Su 2020c].
+Pivoted Query Synthesis (PQS) detects logic bugs by checking whether a randomly-selected pivot row is fetched correctly [Rigger and Su 2020b].
 To construct a query that fetches the row, PQS relies on an implementation of the DBMS SQL dialect's supported operators and functions.
 The technique has proven to be effective.
 However, unlike Query Partitioning, its implementation effort is high and requires detailed knowledge of the DBMS' operator and function semantics.
-Non-optimizing Reference Engine Construction (NoREC) detects bugs in queries that use a where predicate by rewriting the query to disable the DBMS' optimizations and addresses PQS' high implementation effort [Rigger and Su 2020a].
-A major limitation of both NoREC and PQS is that they are applicable primarily to test where predicates; while they can partially be used to test other features-for example, PQS can test DISTINCT, but cannot detect duplicate rows-it would be unclear, for example, how these approaches could be extended to test aggregate queries.
+Non-optimizing Reference Engine Construction (NoREC) detects bugs in queries that use a WHERE predicate by rewriting the query to disable the DBMS' optimizations and addresses PQS' high implementation effort [Rigger and Su 2020a].
+A major limitation of both NoREC and PQS is that they are applicable primarily to test WHERE predicates; while they can partially be used to test other features-for example, PQS can test DISTINCT, but cannot detect duplicate rows-it would be unclear, for example, how these approaches could be extended to test aggregate queries.

 We evaluated the effectiveness of Query Partitioning in a large-scale study on six widely-used DBMS.
 We found 175 true, previously unknown bugs in five of these systems, which demonstrates the effectiveness and generality of the proposed approach.
-Many of these were considered important by the developers of the DBMS, and 125 of these bugs have already been fixed.
-77 bugs were logic bugs, while the remaining were error and crash bugs.
+Many of these were considered important by the developers of the DBMS, and 123 of these bugs have already been fixed.
+77 bugs were logic bugs, while the remaining error and crash bugs.
 Furthermore, we compared our proposed approach with NoREC.
 Our results suggest that TLP can detect 17 bugs in features that are out-of-scope for NoREC, and 12 additional bugs related to WHERE clauses, to which both are applicable.
 Ultimately, Query Partitioning is complementary to PQS, and shares the same advantages and disadvantages as NoREC, both being metamorphic test oracles [Chen et al. 1998].
 Due to the high effectiveness and low implementation effort, we believe that our approach might be widely adopted in practice.
-For reproducibility, and to facilitate the adoption of TLP, we provide an artifact with the implementation and the bugs we found [Rigger and Su 2020b].
-Furthermore, our implementation is available at https://github.com/sqlancer.
+For reproducibility, and to facilitate the adoption of TLP, we provide our implementation at https://github.com/sqlancer.